rldessart/IAF-framework/README.md

 # IAF-framework
-Inclination-based Attribute Framework (IAF) for magnetic data enhancement
+**Inclination-Based Attribute Framework (IAF) for Magnetic Data Enhancement**

-# Magnetic Edge Detection Framework: ISA, p-Theta, and IAF

-This repository contains GNU Octave / MATLAB-compatible scripts for generating synthetic magnetic models and computing enhancement attributes for magnetic data interpretation.
+This repository contains GNU Octave / MATLAB-compatible scripts for generating synthetic magnetic models and computing enhancement attributes used in magnetic data interpretation.

+The implementation includes:

-The implementation includes the Inclination of the Source Analytic Signal (ISA), the p-Theta operator, and the proposed Inclination-Based Angular Fusion (IAF) method.
+- **ISA** – Inclination of the Source Analytic Signal
+- **p-Theta** – Theta-based edge detection operator
+- **IAF** – Inclination-Based Angular Fusion (proposed method)

 ---

 ## Description

-Magnetic data interpretation often relies on derivative-based attributes to enhance geological structures.
+Magnetic data interpretation commonly relies on derivative-based attributes to enhance geological structures.
 However, conventional methods may suffer from instability, noise amplification, or poor edge definition.

-This repository provides implementations of the following methods:

-- **ISA** – Inclination of the Source Analytic Signal
-- **p-Theta** – Theta-based edge detection operator
-- **IAF** – Inclination-Based Angular Fusion (proposed method)
+This repository provides a reproducible framework to evaluate and compare different enhancement techniques, with emphasis on the proposed **IAF method**, which combines angular information to improve structural coherence and stability.

-Synthetic magnetic models are generated for controlled scenarios, including:
+Synthetic magnetic models are used under controlled conditions to isolate the intrinsic behavior of each method.

+---

+## Synthetic Models

+The repository includes synthetic models designed to test performance under different conditions:

-- Two-layer depth model (shallow and deep sources)
+- **Two-layer depth model** (shallow and deep sources)
+- **Multi-source configurations**
-- Noise-contaminated datasets (15% and 25%)
+- **Noise-contaminated datasets** (e.g., 15% and 25%)

-These models are used to evaluate the trade-off between resolution and stability in magnetic edge detection.
+These scenarios allow evaluation of the trade-off between resolution, stability, and noise sensitivity.

 ---

 ## Repository Structure

 scripts/
 compute_ISA.m
 compute_pTheta.m